 Sacroiliac pain during sex is very common.
 However, pain that only occurs during sex, but not during other activities, is often of psychogenic nature, as is the case with most dorsalgia conditions.

-Sacroiliac pain menstruation links are found throughout the medical literature.
+Sacroiliac pain during menstruation links are found throughout the medical literature.
 During the monthly period, chemical changes in the female body can incite SI joint symptoms.

 Sacroiliac pain explanations can follow many healthcare philosophies and therefore might vary greatly in scope and theory.
 Learn about various explanations for SI joint pain based on ideology.